jduckles/2014-04-04-oklahoma/lessons/thw-git/local.md

 ## git checkout : Discarding unstaged modifications (git checkout has other purposes)
     git checkout -- filename
 Example : your cat walks on your computer while you are getting coffee, and then you accidentally save the file when closing it!
-NOOOOOO!!!
+NOOOOOO

+Try that on the readme, save it. git checkout -- readme

 ## git rm : Removing a file
    git rm filename   (Removes a file from the repository)